Winnti – BioGenix Solutions

 Bent Sejrø – CISO

-What They Care About: Containment, evidence preservation, regulatory compliance, counterintelligence coordination
+What They Care About: Containment, evidence preservation, CFCS coordination, understanding the full scope of compromise

-Current State: Running the incident response – has escalated to you for structured team decision-making
+Current State: Running the incident response – CFCS contacted him directly last night.
+He has escalated to the teams for structured investigation and decision-making.

-Helpful For: Forensic strategy, GDPR 72-hour clock, CFCS coordination, what ITSM records show about HANSEN-SAP-01
+Helpful For: Forensic strategy, CFCS coordination, what ITSM records show about HANSEN-SAP-01, understanding the CFCS intelligence context

 Potential Barrier: Cautious by nature; may slow decisions trying to verify before acting